erikdelange/WiPy-Web-Interface-using-JavaScript/README.md

 # WiPy 2.0 Web Interface using JavaScript
-A JavaScript based web interface to control the LED and user button on WiPy Expansion Board 2.0
+A JavaScript based web interface to control the LED and read the user button status on WiPy Expansion Board 2.0

 ### Summary
 WiPy Expansion Board 2.0 contains a user controllable led and a push-button.
 In [this repository](https://github.com/erikdelange/WiPy-2.0-Web-Interface) a simple web interface was presented to control this led and display the status of the button (plus one additional input pin).
 This solution has two disadvantages.